Driisa/BDS_2_Applied-Deep-Learning-and-Artificial-Intelligence/README.md

 **Deadline:** Monday, 10th Feb at 12:00

 ## Introduction
 In this assignment, you will deepen your understanding of feature engineering, data preprocessing, and neural network modeling using PyTorch.
-While we suggest using a house pricing dataset for illustrative purposes, you are free to choose any dataset of interest.
+While using the house pricing dataset.

-Your goal is to build a neural network that can handle either:
-- **Cross-sectional data** (i.e., data without a time component; a single “snapshot” of many observations).
+The goal is to build a neural network that can handle **Cross-sectional data** (i.e., data without a time component; a single “snapshot” of many observations).
 In this case, you will use an **MLP (Multi-Layer Perceptron)**.
-- **Time-series data** (i.e., data with a temporal or sequential component).
-In this case, you will use an **RNN (Recurrent Neural Network)** variant (e.g., simple RNN, LSTM) to capture temporal relationships.

 ## Primary Objectives
-- Preprocess and engineer features from your chosen dataset.
+- Preprocess and engineer features.
-- Build, train, and evaluate at least one neural network architecture in PyTorch:
+- Build, train, and evaluate the neural network architecture in PyTorch:
-  - **MLP** if you have cross-sectional data.
+  - **MLP** because it is cross-sectional data.
-  - **RNN** if you have time-series/sequential data.
 - Experiment with hyperparameters, including:
   - Number of layers/neurons
   - Activation functions